Understanding Outpatient Addiction Treatment

 Benefits Of Outpatient Treatment

-Outpatient programs at Addiction Campuses offer a comprehensive alternative to residential or inpatient treatment, as well as an option for a stepdown level of care.
+Outpatient programs at Vertava Health offer a comprehensive alternative to residential or inpatient treatment, as well as an option for a stepdown level of care.

 Outpatient programs also provide more flexibility for patients.
 The spectrum, intensity, setting, and duration of outpatient services can all be modified to better meet patient needs.
 Since individualized care is the foundation of addiction treatment, outpatient programs are well-suited for substance use disorders.

 At Vertava Health, patients benefit from individualized treatment planning.
 Each patient begins outpatient treatment with a comprehensive biopsychosocial assessment.
 Case managers and clinicians use this information to create a personalized treatment plan unique to the patient.

 We use a number of treatment modalities to address addiction, including: